 The IEP decision-making process.
 State and federal special education law require an IEP Team to make all decisions regarding the assignment of a paraprofessional to a particular student.
-The Team makes this decision solely on the basis of whether paraprofessional services are appropriate to meet the unique learning needs of the particular student so that he or she will have the opportunity to receive FAPE in the least restrictive environment and at the same time prepare for "further education, employment, and independent living."5
+The Team makes this decision solely on the basis of whether paraprofessional services are appropriate to meet the unique learning needs of the particular student so that he or she will have the opportunity to receive FAPE in the least restrictive environment and at the same time prepare for "further education, employment, and independent living."

 Breaking down the IEP Team decision-making into a three-step process, that considers use of paraprofessionals within a broader context, may substantially increase the likelihood of using paraprofessionals appropriately and effectively.
 First, at least one member of the Team should be fully informed about the general education environment and the expectations that typical students are expected to meet in the coming year.
-In that context, the Team examines information available from evaluations and other information which may include concerns of the parent, and previous progress with earlier IEPs.
-The team then identifies all of a student's special education education is decidered arising from the disability and presenting barriers to the student's learn must differentiate among needs that can and should be that that must be met through the delivery of specially designed instruction6 so that the student receives FAPE.
+In that context, the Team examines information available from evaluations and other information which may include concerns of the parent, and previous progress white artier LEPs.
+The Team then identifies all of a student's special education needs arising from the disability and presenting barriers to the student's learning.
+The Team must differentiate among needs that can and should be met in the general education environment with accommodations or minor modifications and needs that that must be met through the delivery of specially designed instruction9 so that the student receives FAPE.